Juan Vicente de Güemes, 2nd Count of Revillagigedo: His reforms

 He immediately ordered the cleaning of the viceroy's palace, banishing the food-sellers' stalls.
 He prohibited the population from throwing trash in the streets.
 He removed stray animals from the streets.
 He ordered that no building be constructed without a license from the authorities.
 He continued the cobblestone paving of the streets outside of the city center.

 He did much to lessen the bribery and corruption among government employees.
 He implemented a new administrative system of intendancies in the government (begun by a previous viceroy, Alonso Núñez de Haro y Peralta).
 He reorganized the courts and founded schools for Indigenous in various cities.
 He hired competent teachers for the Academy of San Carlos, and founded a chair in mathematics.
 He also set up a chair in anatomy at the General Hospital of the Natives.

 He ordered plans be created for the principal cities, stimulated the establishment of factories, and continued the work on the drainage system of Mexico City.
 He stimulated the cultivation of plants for textiles—cotton, hemp, flax and mulberry—and regulated the cutting of wood.

 Güemes Padilla cleaned up Mexico City and continued to install street lights there and in various other cities.
 All of the principal streets of Mexico City were lighted by the end of his term.
 He intensified the construction of highways to Veracruz, Acapulco, Guadalajara, San Blas and Toluca and established biweekly mail service to the capitals of the intendencies.
 He promoted the construction of needed public buildings and aqueducts.
 He instituted night patrols and fire brigades.
 He also established the general archives of the colony, bring together old and important documents.
 He ordered that cemeteries be outside the city.
 He had new ships built for the protection of the coasts.

 As a reaction to the French Revolution, he prohibited the importation of books and periodicals expressing the new ideas.
 Spain's war with France was very expensive, and Güemes Padilla sent three million pesos to the mother country, in addition to the usual remittances.

-He initiated excavations in the Plaza de Armas in Mexico City, during which the Aztec calendar stone was discovered (1790).
+He initiated excavations in the Plaza de Armas in Mexico City, during which the Aztec sun stone was discovered (1790).
 (This was part of a project to level the streets.)
 In 1792 he founded the Royal College of Mining.
 He aided the botanical investigations of Martín Sessé y Lacasta, which were to result in the Flora mexicana (1894).
 He ordered that a census be taken of the colony.
 There were 4,484,000 inhabitants.